-It all started when a friend sent me a video of a young Mongolian woman galloping on a small but very fast horse across the Asian steppes, riding like the wind, and suddenly I knew I wanted to be there, doing that.
+I hadn’t thought about riding a horse across the Asian steppes until a friend sent me a video of a young Mongolian woman galloping on a small but very fast horse, riding like the wind, and suddenly I knew I wanted to be there, doing that.

 Was there an age limit to certain adventures?